Epigrammata LXXXI – XC

 Quod Roma mundo praefuit, donec legibus oboedivit

-That Rome was charge of the world, as long as it obeyed the laws
+That Rome was in charge of the world, as long as it obeyed the laws

 Praefuit urbs orbi, fuerat dum subdita legi;